barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

-In a very fun section of this great talk, Louis shows that developers seem to forget that a `shared_ptr` does not enforce any synchronization for its pointed to element [^shared_ptr], yet the _reference count_ is synchronized across threads.
-This distinction apparently confuses people enough that bugs are regularly produced by sharing `shared_ptr` instances across threads.
+In a very fun section of this great talk, Louis shows that developers seem to forget that a `shared_ptr` does not enforce any synchronization for its pointed to element, yet the _reference count_ is synchronized across threads[^shared_ptr].
+This distinction seems to be sufficiently confusing so that bugs are regularly produced by sharing `shared_ptr` instances across threads.
 Rather than blaming the developers, it seems to me that this is a systemic issue that should be addressed.